Learning Haptic-based Object Pose Estimation for In-hand Manipulation Control with Underactuated Robotic Hands: Learning an Observation Model

 \subsection{Observation Model}

 We investigate several architectures of regression models that could approximate $\ve{s}_{t}=\Gamma_{\theta}(\ve{x}_t)$ in real-time.
 We test Gaussian Processes (GP) \cite{Rasmussen2005}, Fully-Connected Neural-Network (FC-NN) and Long Short-Term Memory (LSTM) based Recursive-NN (RNN).
 GP and FC-NN provide prediction for a single time-step, i.e., based on an instantaneous state perception.
 We employ local GP regression similar to \cite{Sintov2019} where the function’s value at a given query state is predicted using a subset of the training points that are in the vicinity of the query point.
 LSTM is a time-dependant NN where we exploit internal memory of the motion.
+Since the force sensors may be slightly noisy, having several consecutive measurements may improve accuracy.
 Hence, such model is formulated by $\ve{s}_{t}=\Gamma_{\theta}(\ve{x}_t, \ve{x}_{t-1},\ldots,\ve{x}_{t-w})$ where $w$ is the size of past state measurements to include.
 Observing prediction accuracy of an LSTM model would provide insights about the importance of previous states compared to single state models.
 Since the motion of the object is slow while prediction time is very fast (demonstrated in the experimental section), latency between the measured state and prediction is assumed to be negligible.
 Hence, the predicted pose sufficiently corresponds to the true pose expressed by the feature state.